Onsea House: Our full report

 Health & safety

-Medical care: Onsea House have a first aid kit on site.
-For more serious cases they are linked to the rescue service and are only a short drive from Arusha and a nearby hospital.
+- Onsea House has a first-aid kit on site.
+Four staff at Onsea and Machweo have received first-aid training.
+For more serious cases they are only a short drive from Arusha and a nearby hospital.

-Security measures: Onsea House have a secure gate and askaris (guards) around the property day and night.
+- Onsea House has a secure gate and askaris (guards) around the property day and night.

-Fire safety: There are fire extinguishers inside and outside the main areas; most staff are trained to use them.
+- There are fire extinguishers inside and outside the main areas and most staff are trained to use them.